Travel and Mobility · Operations & Throughput

 What to ask us before signing

-• Ask how we will move cycle time, savings, supplier risk, contract leakage, and stakeholder satisfaction within the first 30 to 60 days.
+• Ask how we report against cycle time, savings, supplier risk, contract leakage, and stakeholder satisfaction and how often the reports land on leadership's desk.

 Recommended first project